stefan-hoeck/idris2-tutorial/src/Tutorial/Functor.md

 Remember, being able to interpret type signatures is paramount to understanding what's going on in an Idris declaration.
-You *must* practice this making use of the tools and utilities given to you.
+You *must* practice this and make use of the tools and utilities given to you.

 ### Derived Functions